KittyGiraudel/site/_posts/2014-09-01-sassdoc-and-semantic-versioning.md

 For instance, if we ever come up with a way to allow both invisible comments and C-styles comments, chances are high that we will break something.
 Thus, we push it back to `2.0.0`.
 It may be in `2.0.0` or `2.4.0`, we don't know.

-Along the same line, we are considering providing a way to document BEM architecture (`@module`, `@element`...) but since this is likely to be one of the biggest feature we've ever shipped, we'll probably break something; probably minor, but still.
+Along the same line, we are considering providing a way to document BEM architecture (`@module`, `@element`…) but since this is likely to be one of the biggest feature we've ever shipped, we'll probably break something; probably minor, but still.
 So this is delayed to `~2.0.0`.

 Meanwhile, while we're able to add new features without breaking the API, we keep going.
 I can already tell there will be a `1.6.0` that we are currently working on (bringing YAML configuration on the tabl)e, and while I don't exclude a `1.7.0`, I think we will jump on `2.0.0` at this point.